amir-dehkordi/Dynamic-Graphs/README.md

 ## objectives

 -	introduce an optimized graph deep learning architecture for predicting demand for Citi bike sharing
--	 include weather data in the model for better accuracy accuracy in predicting demand
+-	 include weather data in the model for better accuracy in predicting demand

 ## Overview
 at first stage we used the Deep Learning Framework for Traffic Forecasting which is introduced by Bing Yu et al at, for each station due to the limitation of access of capacity of stations we consider inbound and outbound of each station in 30 minutes time step